sudara/alonetone/README.markdown

       You can let the system install all required gems for you using following command: rake gems:install

+			If 'rake gems:install' don't work, just install them manually: sudo gem install rmagick haml json ruby-mp3info aws-s3 rubyzip mocha

+		  You may need to install imagemagick before install rmagick gem If you are using Ubuntu you can run 'sudo apt-get install imagemagick libmagick9-dev' If you are using Mac, you can run 'sudo port install imagemagick'

 You'll need to install rails 2.1 gem or have a copy in the vendor directory.

 Then,